 Looking to fly from London to Ireland.
 What airline is best.
 Ryan air looks cheap but are there hidden fees.
 What should a person pay?

 I would go with Aer Lingus.
 All around good service and no hidden fees unlike Ryan Air.
 Not sure about the average prices from London to anywhere in Ireland.
 I would just suggest booking at least a month ahead if you're trying to avoid Ryan Air. almost 6 years ago

 How can I get to Machu Picchu, Cuzco and Nazca from Lima?
 How much I will spend to do this?
 Is those places far from Lima?

 You take a short flight from Lima to Cuzco via LAN Airlines, TACA, Star Peru, etc. The price of the flight can range from $50-$150 depending on which day you fly and how far in advance you book.
 From Cuzco, you take a train (Peru Rail) to Aguas Caliente where you can catch a bus taking you to Macchu Picchu on the main street every 5-10 minutes (I don't remember how much this was probably a couple dollars).
-You basically have two options to get to Macchu Picchu: The Inca Trail or the train. over 5 years ago
+You basically have two options to get to Macchu Picchu: The Inca Trail or the train. almost 6 years ago